bonds/bonds.github.io/README.md

 This is the source for the blog hosted at https://ggr.com/.

-It's generated using Hugo and hosted on Github.
-You can find it's custom theme under the themes/lowtech folder.
+A Github action runs Hugo to generate the site whenever the source is deployed to Github via git push.
+The generated code is checked into the ```gh-pages``` branch and then picked up by Github Pages.

+The (custom) theme may be found in the ```themes/lowtech``` folder.